Quinn Emanuel Urquhart & Sullivan: International expansion and offices

 The firm's largest office, by number of attorneys, is New York City.
 Beginning in 2007, Quinn Emanuel expanded internationally by opening its first foreign office in Tokyo.
 A year later, the firm expanded to London, then Chicago in 2009, Mannheim, Germany in 2010, Moscow in 2011, and Hamburg in 2012.
 On September 1, 2011, Washington, D.C.'s Legal Times Blog announced that the firm was opening its first office in the nation's capital.
 In 2013, the firm opened offices in Paris, Munich, Hong Kong, and Sydney, and, in 2014, it opened offices in Brussels and Houston office.
 LegalWeek reported that Quinn Emanuel opened an office in Seattle in 2015.
-Other offices of the firm are located in Atlanta, Beijing, San Francisco, Silicon Valley, Stuttgart, Perth, Shanghai and Zürich.
+Other offices of the firm are located in Abu Dhabi, Atlanta, Beijing, Berlin, Dubai, Perth, Riyadh, San Francisco, Silicon Valley, Shanghai, Singapore, Stuttgart and Zürich.